textext/textext/README.md

 ## Known Issues

-- Currently, colors set within the LaTeX code (`\textcolor{...}` in combination with an added `\usepackage{color}` in the preamble file) are irgnored.
+- Currently, colors set within the LaTeX code (`\textcolor{...}` in combination with an added `\usepackage{color}` in the preamble file) are ignored.
 - TexText fails to produce output if a ghostscript version later 9.20 is installed on your system.
 This is due to broken pstoedit support by ghostscript > 9.20 and cannot directly addressed by TexText.
 - Under windows the Tkinter version of the GUI fails to open due to a bug in Inkscape.
 This will be fixed by the Inkscape team in Inkscape 0.92.3 Use the GTK interface instead.
-- Under Inkscape 0.92 the fontsize selected in LaTeX does not match the font size in Inkscape if scale factor 1.0 is chosen (Issue #55 on [BitBucket](https://bitbucket.org/pitgarbe/textext/issues?status=new&status=open))
+- Under Inkscape 0.92 the font size selected in LaTeX does not match the font size in Inkscape if scale factor 1.0 is chosen (Issue #55 on [BitBucket](https://bitbucket.org/pitgarbe/textext/issues?status=new&status=open))

 ## Release history